evanfoss/eef_bioamp/README.md

 Once more to control noise the chassis ground is connected to the exterior of the switches S20 and S10 so that it can connect through them to the chassis.

+Grounding gets complicated.
+Every amplifier in the chamber would work best if it was the only place were chassis ground and analog common were connected.
+That connection improves performance but you can't do that because of the ground loops it would add.
+That is why I now believe the over all enclosure (subrack/multiamplifier chassis) *or* the most sensitive/critical amplifier should be where that connection happens.
+Following that logic the next best thing we can do for each amplifier is to add an RC bridge between chassis and analog common.
+The 2.7 Ohm resistor is enough that it's not technically a "loop" and also small enough that the safety of a possible split where ever the chassis / common connection won't put the user in an unsafe situation. (but that should *never* *ever* happen!)
+Everyone repeat after me "I will never unground a chamber."

 |<a href="notchfilter.png"><img alt="Notch filter option schematic." src="notchfilter.png"></a>
 |:---------------
 |Sch3: Notch filter option